Buck & Rebecca

 Rebecca Schleifer, Co-Founder, President

 Rebecca makes up the other half of the founding team of Share Your Wish.
 Rebecca was a Special Education teacher for ten years.
 She left her position in 2008 to take on the most important role of all, motherhood.
-Raising two young children has been life changing, a little bit messy, and full of surprises.
-It has also been quite inspirational, as it was Rebecca’s two young children that inspired the idea of Share Your Wish.
+Raising three young children has been life changing, a little bit messy, and full of surprises.
+It has also been quite inspirational, as it was Rebecca’s three young children that inspired the idea of Share Your Wish.

 Rebecca attended University of Hartford where she received a degree in Special Education, and later earned a Masters Degree from Hunter College.
 Clearly she has a passion for education.
 Rebecca hopes to utilize her experience with young children and how to teach them effectively, by offering parents ways in which to teach their youngsters the virtues of being charitable.